KonradHoeffner/hdt/README.md

 If you use this library in your research, please cite our paper in the Journal of Open Source Software.
 We also provide a [CITATION.cff](./CITATION.cff) file.
+If you cite the repository and mention names (which you don't have to), please do not omit Tim Baccaert as he did all the groundwork while I (Konrad) just finished his prototype and maintain it.

 #### BibTeX entry